MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

     > [!div class=mx-imgBorder]
     > ![Edit the language added for the survey](media/edit-lang.png "Edit the language added for the survey")

+    > [!NOTE]
+    > To edit all languages together, select **Edit all** and follow the steps mentioned in Option 2: Add translation for all languages together.

 4. Edit the translations as required.